A splash page, sometimes called a splash screen, is an introductory page seen by first-time website visitors.

 Also, this page provides free shipping and duty-free shopping.
 Which will help visitors save a ton, especially people outside of the United States.

-And something you don’t see that often, contact information.
+And something you don’t see that often, is contact information.
 This adds to the credibility of this platform.
 Finally, there are two strong calls to action both designed to give users a customized shopping experience.

 N.B. there is no exit option on this splash page.
 This may confuse users a little so J.Crew, if you’re reading this, you may want to add an option to exit.